-From the moment a smiling kama’aina (a local, or "child of the land") drapes a string of fragrant, plumerias around your neck, you’ll be welcome in Hawai’i.
-It's all a part of Aloha.
+From the moment a smiling kama’aina (a local, or "child of the land") drapes a string of fragrant plumerias around your neck, you’ll feel welcome in Hawai’i.

 The northernmost island group in Polynesia, Hawai’i’s archipelago lays comfortably smack in the middle of the endlessly blue Pacific ocean.

-I turned to my mum upon landing and with great assertion informed her, “I’m home, Mama!”.
-She gently corrected me - “No Helly, we’re in Hawai’i now.” .
+I turned to my mum while the plane was taxing in and with total certainty exclaimed, “I’m home, Mama!”.
+She giggled and gently corrected me - “No Helly, we’re in Hawai’i now".
 I came back with “I knoowww, but now I’m home home!".

 The Way of Aloha is derived for the meaning of the word itself.
 It is perhaps the most integral part of being a Hawai'ian.